KaterynaMeleshko/kateryna-blog/content/_index.md

           size: cover
           position: center
           parallax: false
+    design:
+      columns: '1'

       - block: markdown
     content:
-      title: '📚 My Research'
+      title: 'Purpose of this blog'
       subtitle: ''
-      text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+      text: This blog will be used for weekly reports to track progress and self-reflection, as well as for documenting modules and related work.|-

     design:
       columns: '1'

   - block: collection
-    id: papers
+    id: reports
     content:
-      title: Featured Publications
+      title: Weekly reports
       filters:
         folders:
-          - publication
+          - project
         featured_only: true
     design:
       view: article-grid